SUMMER ADVANCED ACTORS SHOWCASE

 Ages: 12 – 18

-Discounts: Register by June 5 for $10 off
+Early Bird Discount: Register by May 15th for $10 off

 Location: Mason Fairfax Campus, deLaski Performing Arts Building/Music Theater Building